spacefito/sles12sp3davestack/README.md

 ```

 Sles12sp3 comes with MariaDB, which is the prefered databse solution in a SLES deployment.
 However devstack is usually deployed onto a mysql database (the default).
 In order to not confuse the subject we'll split the task into two different sections.
-- One: deploy devstack on sles12sp3 using a mysql backend
+- One: deploy devstack on sles12sp3 using a MariaDB backend
-- Two: deploy devstack on sles12sp3 using a MariaDB backend
+- Two: deploy devstack on sles12sp3 using a mysql-common backend

 ### Zero: install and configure sles12 sp3 for devstack